MikaelTornwall/analytica/documentation/instructions.md

 ![dashboard](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/images/dashboardinstruction.png?raw=true)

-You can predict different values, such as price, number of participants or revenue by feeding data into the input field and clicking "Predict" button:
+You can predict different values, such as price, number of participants, or revenue by feeding data into the input field and clicking the "Predict" button:

 ![predict](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/images/predictinstruction.png?raw=true)

 ## Events

-Events view displays the list of the 20 most recent events with all the event specific details:
+The Events view displays the list of the 20 most recent events with all the event specific details:

 ![events](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/images/eventsinstruction.png?raw=true)

 ## New event

-New event view allows you to pass event details, which are the name of the event, price of the event, number of participants, number of people who opened an account, number of male participants and number of female participants:
+A New event view allows you to input the following event details: name of the event, price of the event, number of participants, number of people who opened an account, number of male participants and number of female participants:

 ![new event](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/images/addeventinstruction.png?raw=true)